markusvoelter/ProgrammingBasics/src/chapter04_functions/index.md

 the results of intermediate calculations.
 The value of the overall block is then computed by the _last_ expression in the block.

 Types for the parameters are mandatory, because otherwise the type checker cannot check the expression in the body of the function.
 The type of the value _returned_ by the function is optional; if you don't specify it, it is inferred from the expression.
 But you can make it explicit, too; it is specified behind the argument list, separated, as usual, by a colon:

 ![](ActualFunction/FunctionWithBodyAndType.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A16d89834-7a42-43f5-ba48-4acec0e1fb39%28chapter04_functions%29%2F6455317040168458553)

+### Alternative Syntax for Functions

+The notion of functions is ubiquitous.
+They are used all over the place.
+Sometimes they "hide" behind a slightly different syntax, all with their own trade-offs.
+But in terms of what they do and how they work, they are identical.
+In this section we look at some examples.

+*Operators*: Remember `4 + 3`?
+This can be interpreted as a function call to a function `+` with the arguments `4` and `3`: `+(4, 2)`.
+In
+some languages one can literally write this, often using names such as `plus` instead of the symbol.
+A nested expression such as `(4 + 3) / (10 	* 2)` would then be represented as `div(plus(4, 3), mul(10, 2))`.
+It is quite obvious that this representation is not as readable, which is why infix operators were introduced into all but very few languages.
+But in terms of _semantics_, operators use is just function calls.

+*Dot Expressions*: In many cases one uses a dot expression to invoke a function.
+Instead of writing `fun(a, b, c)`, one writes `a.fun(b, c)`.
+Usually the first argument naturally plays a special role compared to the others; for example, it might be a collection to which we add an argument or it might be a more complex object, such as a `Car`, where we increase the speed or something (we will talk about objects later).
+The advantage of this notation is that after one types `a.`, the tool can propose to the user only those functions that are valid for `a`.
+Instead, in the regular function call syntax `fun(a, b, c)`, the editor has no context; it will propose all functions defined in the system.

+*Natural Language*: Going back to the `riskFactor` above, a call to the function might be hard to read: it's essentially a list of numbers, and it is hard to remember what is what.
+An alternative, better syntax would be

+    risk factor for 100 kg, 60 years old and blood pressure of 120 over 80

+Here, the function would be defined using a text template with embedded arguments:

+    risk factor for {weight: number[0|200]} kg, {age: number[0|110]} years old and blood pressure of {sys: systolic} over {dia: diastolic}

+If these text fragments become too long, readability suffers, but in general, this can be a good way of making the core more accessible for people who might only occasionally read code.
+We have also built systems where each user can switch between the regular, positional arguments and a text template.